The Beer Store: Cancellation of contract

+Closures

+The Beer Store operated 438 locations at the time the cancellation of the Master Framework Agreement was announced.
+With the fall in market share since the announcement of the agreement's cancellation in May 2024, The Beer Store has closed 120 locations, with 70 closures between May 2024 and late June 2025, and a further 50 closed by November 16, 2025.
+A further 18 closures could occur by the end of 2025, under the terms of the province's agreement with TBS.
+Up to 138 stores are expected to close by the end of 2025 with more closures expected in 2026 as the number of convenience stores licensed to sell beer expands and as the requirement that at least 300 Beer Store outlets remain operational expires at the end of 2025.

 Criticism

 Brewer neutrality

 The Beer Store employees are not allowed to recommend one brand over another.
 Staff can tell customers about the products but cannot encourage customers to choose a specific brand.
 This policy is known as brewer neutrality.

 The Beer Store is permitted to charge non-shareholding breweries listing fees, for each beer carried in stock, that many critics perceive as substantial.

 Consumer prices

 Critics say TBS constitutes a foreign-owned monopoly over retail beer sales in Ontario, costing the consumer more in the long run in terms of convenience and price.
 Critics also state that if retail beer sales were opened up, then the average price to the consumer would drop due to competition within the marketplace.
 TBS has argued that the price of beer will increase if privatization occurs and points to the situations of BC and Alberta as prime examples.
 In an independent report titled “Alcohol Retailing Deregulation: Implications for Ontario” by economist Greg Flanagan, it was demonstrated that the general consequence of deregulating the sale of alcohol is an increase in average sale price.
 Since Alberta's deregulation of alcohol in 1993, their retail alcohol price rises have since tripled Ontario's (28.2% vs 9.2%).
 By accounting for tax differentials and comparing the average (non-sale) 24 pack cost of beer between BC, Alberta, Quebec and Ontario, the report concludes stating that Ontarians are well served under the current regulated model.